koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 ## Removing Material UI and jQuery
-I can’t remember how long ago I started, but when it comes to building new HTML pages, I have the feeling that I have always been using a framework to save me time.
-Originally it was Bootstrap, but then I switched to some Material UI with MUI CSS.
+I can’t remember how long ago I started, but when it comes to building new HTML pages, I have always been using a framework to save me time.
+Originally it was Bootstrap, but then I switched to some Material UI with MUI CSS and that comes bundled with jQuery and some bloated fonts.

 When looking at the FlyTAP website, I noticed how many frameworks the homepage
 loads: Angular, jQuery, Lodash, Mustache... [^tapwappalyzer] It is a lot of repeated code to probably do similar things!
-I realized that I was using some frameworks for no real good reason, and my Homepage was using the old good Bootstrap and jQuery, just to have an animated avatar and a few divs center[^center-div].
+I realized that **I was using these frameworks for no real good reason**: my Homepage was using the old good Bootstrap and jQuery, just to have an animated avatar and a few divs center[^center-div]. 😓

 [^tapwappalyzer]: See the full list of tools used by TAP Airlines homepage in [this CSV file](wappalyzer_flytap-com.csv)

 [^center-div]: [Centering the div meme](https://www.reddit.com/r/ProgrammerHumor/comments/95z1xn/if_you_can_successfully_center_a_div_you_can/)

-After a deep breath, I removed all of them in favor of some simple SASS/SCSS and JavaScript That removed many files! 💪
+_After a deep breath_, I removed all of them in favor of some simple SASS/SCSS and JavaScript, as well as defaulting to simpler fonts.
+That removed many files! 💪

 I also got rid of Disqus in favor of [utteranc.es](https://utteranc.es) with GitHub integration.